Healthy Homes Assessment Pipitea

 Pipitea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Pipitea and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required throughout Pipitea and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.

-• Property managers and private landlords have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes